How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 root

 If you restored sudo group membership in recovery mode, confirm the user really picked it up after login.
-You are looking for 27(sudo) or the word sudo in the groups list.
+You are looking for sudo in the group list.

 If you reset the root account itself, local su - can work again after boot.
 SSH root access is separate and still follows the server’s PermitRootLogin policy, so a new root password does not automatically enable remote root logins.